2kyungone/2kyungone/README.md

 <div align="center">
 ### Hi there 👋

-I'm aiming for a backend developer!
+This is Kyungwon Lee, who is aiming to become a backend developer!
-It is currently growing in the 9th stage of SSAFY.
+I’m currently learning in SSAFY 9th!